vippsas/vipps-login-wordpress/README.md

 ### Adding another 'action' apart from logging in

-You may want to do other things than logging in with the users' confirmed Vipps identity, and this plugin absolutely allows this.
+You may want to do other things than logging in with the user's confirmed Vipps identity, and this plugin absolutely allows this.
 This might be submissions of comments, reviews and so forth without requiring logins, or even just as a convenient way of letting users input their address.

 These are the main steps:

 * Define your own action, like `submit address`.
 * Create your button.
 The handler should call the static method `ContinueWithVipps::getAuthRedirect($action)`.
 You can also provide an array of session data which will be available in your handlers, and restrict the scope of the data to retrieve from Vipps.
 The return value is a URL to which you should redirect your user.
-* Create your success handler.
 * Create your error handler.
 This should be hooked to `continue_with_vipps_error_*your action*`.
 It will receive an error string, a description of the error, sometimes an error hint, and the contents of your session (which will no longer be active).
 You will need to redirect to your error page here and show your user the error.
 The redirect is important, you should not output content in this action.
 * Create your success handler.
 This should be hooked to `continue_with_vipps_*your action*`.
 It will receive an array of [userinfo from Vipps MobilePay](https://developer.vippsmobilepay.com/api/userinfo/), and a live session.
 This handler too should end with a redirect to your success page.